 In May, I offered four weeks of prompts to support presence with the minutia of personal change (which is relational change) (which is cultural change).

 Second week here.

 “Grief is love, just love after loss.” – Karega and Felicia, SOL Affirmations

 “I was startled at first by your practice; it’s the sort of thing I might usually run from, but by the same measure it is absolutely the thing I need.
 I feel like a disembodied brain walking around half the time, a disembodied brain sitting on top of at least two generations of trauma and my own lifetime of unacknowledged grief.
 Thank you.
 You are a beautiful teacher and presence and leader.”

-– Frances, on the Grounding and Grief series, December 2020
+Frances, after the Grief and Grounding series, winter 2020